ead3471/ead3471/README.md

 5. #### <u>Pet project for engineering units physical measures converting:</u>
     https://github.com/ead3471/eng_unit_converter <br>
-    The aim of the project goal is to create a flexible library for engineering unit conversion
+    The aim of the project is to create a flexible library for engineering unit conversion
     <br>

 6. #### <u>Pet project the tictactoe game:</u>